castle-games/castle-tutorials/1/text.md

 end
 ```

+Make sure to have removed the old code, since we want to start from scratch.
 Save the file.
 Now hit the 'Reload Project' button in Castle, or hit 'Ctrl + R' (on Windows) or 'Cmd + R' (on macOS).
 Castle will reload your project, using your modified code.
-Make sure you saved the new contents of the file first, or Castle won't be able to pick up the changes you made in your code editor!
+Make sure you saved the new contents of the file before reloading, or Castle won't be able to pick up the changes you made in your code editor!
 You should now see the following:

 ![First code change](first-change.png)